Is CSC Steel a Value Trap? (Part 1 of 2)

 Is this a value trap or a steal?

-CSC Steel has RM 0.80 cash per share (as of 30 Jun 2020), zero borrowings, and a good operating track record.
+CSC Steel has RM 0.75 cash per share (as of the end of 2022), zero borrowings, and a good operating track record.
 Its value is intact.
 It is not a value trap.

-Join me in a 2-parts post as I lay out my case on why the market is wrong.
+Join me as I lay out my case on why the market is wrong.

 Contents